Global Health alumna Suvanya Naidu works to improve patient communication in South Africa

 One constant feature in my career has been my work to improve the communication and swallow function of adult patients with neurologically acquired communication/swallow disorders.
 I've worked with hundreds, if not over a thousand, stroke patients in South Africa at public and private hospitals/rehabilitation settings.
 I've also been involved in student training.

 I've been in private practice since January 2019.
 Covid-19 and the natural instability of private practice in a slow economy has brought many challenges so I decided to close the practice at end of May 2020.
 At the same time, I have been involved in planning capacity development workshops for Speech Therapists in Durban and the first event that was meant to happen in May, and will have to be postponed due to lockdown restrictions.
-I am currently working on an exciting Global Communication Board Initiative to create awareness about augmentative and alternative communication (AAC).
+I was currently working on an exciting Global Communication Board Initiative to create awareness about augmentative and alternative communication (AAC).

 This is an image (right) of a functional hospital communication board that can be used by patients in hospital or rehabilitation settings.
 After life-altering surgery, or after experiencing a severe stroke, some patients are left unable to talk.
 Therefore, these patients benefit from using this board as it allows them to point to the images to express their most basic needs.
 The translations also help the Speech Therapist or Nurse to communicate at a basic level to the patient in his/her home language.